The 7 Best Exercises for Heart Health and How to Get Started

 7. Circuit training

 Additionally, changing exercises more frequently throughout your workout can allow you to work harder in each interval, keeping your heart rate elevated without placing extra demands on it.
-Whether you’re doing strength training or cardiovascular exercises, this type of workout has some massive benefits.
+Whether you’re doing strength training or cardiovascular exercises, circuit training workouts have some massive benefits.

 How to keep yourself safe when doing exercises for heart health